Orange County Construction Accident Lawyers

 In instances where an employer violates safety laws and regulations, a worker can take action against the employer and file a complaint with Cal/OSHA.
 Workers also have the right to request a safety inspection of construction sites if they suspect their employer is not complying with safety laws.
 The law prohibits the employer from retaliating against or threatening to fire the worker who filed the complaint.

 The evolving dangers at construction sites can be difficult to mitigate.
 However, following standard safety laws and regulations enforced by the government can significantly lower this risk.
-If you were injured in a construction accident and you suspect it’s because of the construction company’s disregard for safety laws, you may be entitled to compensation.
-Call us today at (888) 488-1391 for a free case review.
-Our dedicated Orange County personal injury attorneys will be on top of your case, and we will pursue maximum compensation for your damages.
+If you were injured in a construction accident and you suspect it’s because of the construction company’s disregard for safety laws, you may be entitled to pursue compensation.
+Call us at (888) 488-1391 for a free initial case review.
+Our dedicated Orange County personal injury attorneys can investigate whether potential violations were overlooked by the construction company.

 Common Types Of Orange County Construction Accidents